Drakonian/data-editor-for-bc/README.md

 ---

 # Tips
+- Type **Data Editor** in the Business Central search to get started.
 - For the extension to work properly you must make sure that your BC user is using the **DET Data Editor Tool** or **SUPER** permission set.
 - For OnPrem you must have a license for objects with id 81000+
 - Project tested and compiled on older BC OnPrem versions started from 18.